 The future of urban transport, through VTOL aircraft.
 Bell announced the Nexus, Uber launched Uber Elevate Summit, and a few more companies have made similar announcements.

-Bell unveils their futuristic air-taxi concept during the HAI HELI-EXPO in Las Vegas.
+Bell unveils their electric futuristic air-taxi concept during the HAI HELI-EXPO in Las Vegas.
+A full-scale mockup to show the future of flight controls and overall user experience.

 Receive new exciting trip offers, latest helicopter stories, news & videos.